AlexOkayJ/ibmmq-kotlin-concurrency-example/README.md

 # ibm-mq-kotlin-concurrency
 ### FOR WHAT
-I am backend developer and when I started using Kotlin, I constantly lacked examples of how it can be used for enterprise backend tasks.
+As a backend developer, when starting using Kotlin, I always lacked examples of it's usage for enterprise backend tasks.
-This example shows how you can use Kotlin and channels for asynchronous processing of IBM MQ messages in non-hierarchical CSP style, and of course you can replace it with another MQ manager or message broker like Kafka.
+Present example shows how the Kotlin can be used with coroutine channels for asynchronous processing of IBM MQ messages in non-hierarchical CSP style - Kotlin might be replaced with any other MQ manager or message broker like Kafka, of course.

-Main goal of this is use Kotlin non blocking coroutines for blocking tasks, when you have three tasks where every task need 5 second for have been done (insert to database, send to rest etc.) in typically way with consistent execute you need 15 second for this work if u use threads u need 5 second but you block threads and this is very expensive operation in our sample you need just 5 second for this and you don't block thread.
+Main goal is to show how Kotlin non-blocking coroutines can be used for blocking tasks, when you have three tasks, each of those needs 5 seconds to be done (insert to database, send to rest etc.), in a typical case of consistent execute you need 15 seconds for such work.
+If you use threads, you will only need 5 seconds, but you will be blocking your threads, which is a very expensive operation.
+In our sample you need just 5 seconds for such work without blocking any thread.
-And i think its great for messaging because usually when we work with some message system all messages are being processed in the same way, so we can process numerous messages per second by this way without care about memory overhead or block threads.
+In my opinion, this is a great method for messaging systems - we can process numerous messages per second, not caring about memory overhead or thread blocking, as opposed to processing all the messages the same way.

 ### USAGE
-For start this sample you need IBM MQ manager.
-You can take it from DockerHub as a docker image you can run a queue manager with the default configuration and a listener on port 1414 using the following command. :
+To start the sample you need IBM MQ manager - it can be taken from DockerHub as a docker image for start queue manager with a default configuration and a listener set up on port 1414 by the following command:

 ```sh
 docker run \
   --env LICENSE=accept \